Peter Aldington

-Peter John Aldington (born 14 April 1933) is a British architect associated with post-war British domestic architecture.
-His work Turn End in Haddenham, Buckinghamshire is among his best-known projects and is recognised through heritage listing.
+Peter John Aldington (14 April 1933 – 15 April 2026) was a British architect associated with post-war British domestic architecture.
+His work Turn End in Haddenham, Buckinghamshire, is among his best-known projects and is recognised through heritage listing.
 He received a Royal Institute of British Architects Award for Architecture in 1970 and was appointed OBE in the 1986 New Year Honours for services to architecture.

 Early life

-Peter Aldington was born in Preston, Lancashire, his parents were Edna and John Aldington.
+Peter Aldington was born in Preston, Lancashire, to John and Edna Aldington.
 His father was a businessman who became managing director of Siemens Brothers.
-It was a staunchly Baptist household and Aldington later credited the parent's religion and love of gardening as influencing his puritan approach to architecture.
+It was a staunchly Baptist household and Aldington later credited the parents' religion and love of gardening as influencing his puritan approach to architecture.
 John Aldington was a friend of the architect Sir George Grenfell-Baines, who lived in Preston and who designed the family house and gardens, Grenfell-Baines influenced Peter Aldington's decision to study architecture at Manchester School of Architecture a constituent school of Manchester's two universities, where Norman Foster was a contemporary.
 He completed his National Service in the RAF.

 Career

 After graduation Aldington joined the architects department of London County Council (LCC), which in the post war reconstruction era had a large operational portfolio.
 He was still working for the LCC when he started his first independent project, a house in Askett Green.
-Aldington established his architectural practice in the 1960s and later worked with John Craig, whose was an artist with a background in advertising.
+Aldington established his architectural practice in the 1960s and later worked with John Craig, who was an artist with a background in advertising.
 In 1980 Paul Collinge joined, to create the partnership Aldington, Craig and Collinge.

 Between 1964 and 1968, he and his wife Margaret designed and built Turn End, comprising three houses—The Turn, Middle Turn and Turn End—and a garden, noted for its relationship between house and landscape in a village setting.
 Turn End received a RIBA Award for Architecture in 1970.
 The houses were listed at Grade II in 1998 and upgraded to Grade II* in 2006; the garden is listed at Grade II on the Register of Parks and Gardens.

 Aldington's practice produced several residential projects that have been discussed in architectural histories of the post-war period.
 Aldington retired from architectural practice in 1986 at the age of 53, subsequently focusing on garden design.